-- · industry; - size (market capitalization); - · development stage of lead product candidate; and - similarity/relevance (small molecule, therapeutic area, etc.).
+- industry; - size (market capitalization); - development stage of lead product candidate; and - similarity/relevance (small molecule, therapeutic area, etc.).

 Our compensation committee annually evaluates the composition of our peer group and adjusts its composition for factors such as recent acquisitions of peer companies, new markets that we have entered or changes in the technology market landscape.
-Based on these criteria, our peer group for 2017, referred to as our 2017 peer group, was approved by our compensation committee and was comprised of the companies listed below.
-We believe that our 2017 peer group continues to be aligned with our strategic vision and positions us to attract, retain and engage high performing leaders:
+Based on these criteria, our peer group for 2018, referred to as our 2018 peer group, was approved by our compensation committee and was comprised of the companies listed below.
+We believe that our 2018 peer group continues to be aligned with our strategic vision and positions us to attract, retain and engage high performing leaders:

-- · Acceleron Pharma, Inc.
+- Acceleron Pharma, Inc.

+- Clovis Oncology, Inc.

+- Loxo Oncology, Inc.(1)

 - Agios Pharmaceuticals, Inc.

+- · Cytokinetics, Inc.

+- Portola Pharmaceuticals, Inc.

 - Alder BioPharmaceuticals, Inc.

+- · Epizyme, Inc.

+- · Radius Health, Inc.

 - Amicus Therapeutics, Inc.

+- Global Blood Therapeutics, Inc.

+- Sage Therapeutics, Inc.

 - Array BioPharma, Inc.

+- Insmed, Inc.

+- Synergy Pharmaceuticals, Inc.

 - bluebird bio, Inc.

-- Clovis Oncology, Inc.

-- Cytokinetics, Inc.

-- Epizyme, Inc.

-- Global Blood Therapeutics, Inc.

-- Insmed, Inc.

 - · Intercept Pharmaceuticals, Inc.

-- Loxo Oncology, Inc.

-- Portola Pharmaceuticals, Inc.

-- Radius Health, Inc.

-- Sage Therapeutics, Inc.

-- Synergy Pharmaceuticals, Inc.

 - TG Therapeutics, Inc.